leske42/Foundations/UB/README.md

 For example, if you have declared `int i;` in your code, for the expression `i = 5;` the action is that `i` will get assigned the value `5`. <br>
 For the expression `i++;` the action is that `i` will get incremented.

 The behavior that belongs to these expressions is clearly defined by the Standard.
-But not all behavior is defined as clearly as these.
+Some other behaviors are *less clearly* defined, meaning the Standard says, there are possible variations of what might happen on a certain expression (you can find more info on these in my presentation or in my Footnote #1).
+And in other cases, the behavior for a certain expression is *not defined at all*.
+You might have guessed by now that this is what we call **undefined behavior**.

-There are a lot of different "behaviors" described by the standard, you can find the definitions for these in my presentation or in my Footnote #1.
-Here we only care about a specific one: **undefined behavior**.
 It is described in the standard as the following:

 > behavior, upon use of a nonportable or erroneous program construct or of erroneous data, for which this International Standard **imposes no requirements.**

 "Imposes no requirements" here means: you may have these things in your C code, but the C Standard does not specify to what action it should eventually lead to.

-For example, if you take our previous example, and add `i /= 0;` in your code, instead of saying this leads to an error (like floating-point exception), the Standard leaves it completely open-ended what will happen.
+For example, if you take our previous code, and add `i /= 0;`, instead of saying this leads to an error (like floating-point exception), the Standard leaves it completely open-ended what will happen.

-> Possible undefined behavior ranges from ignoring the situation completely with unpredictable results, to behaving during translation or program execution in a documented manner characteristic of the environment (with or without the issuance of a diagnostic message), to terminating a translation or execution (with the issuance of a diagnostic message).
+> Possible undefined behavior ranges from **ignoring the situation completely with unpredictable results**, to behaving during translation or program execution in a documented manner characteristic of the environment (with or without the issuance of a diagnostic message), to **terminating a translation or execution** (with the issuance of a diagnostic message).

 Any of this might happen, but these are also just examples.
 The Standard claims we cannot know the consequences.